JouChark/tic-tac-toe/README.md

 # Tic Tac Toe
-A simple game of tic tac toe build with React.
+An online game of tic tac toe build with React, Express and Socket.io.

-It can be played [here](https://uauramenezes.github.io/tic-tac-toe/).
+It can be played [here](https://tic-tac-toe-023.herokuapp.com/).